python-cmd2/cmd2/docs/features/help.md

 `cmd2` makes it easy for developers of `cmd2` applications to provide this help.
 By default, the help for a command is the docstring for the `do_*` method defining the command - e.g. for a command **foo**, that command is implemented by defining the `do_foo` method and the docstring for that method is the help.

 For commands which use one of the `argparse` decorators to parse arguments, help is provided by `argparse`.
-See `features/argument_processing:Help Messages`{.interpreted-text role="ref"} for more information.
+See [Help Messages](./argument_processing.md#help-messages) for more information.

 Occasionally there might be an unusual circumstance where providing static help text isn't good enough and you want to provide dynamic information in the help text for a command.
 To meet this need, if a `help_foo` method is defined to match the `do_foo` method, then that method will be used to provide the help for command **foo**.
 This dynamic help is only supported for commands which do not use an `argparse` decorator because didn't want different output for `help cmd` than for `cmd -h`.